Design Docs at Google: How to Write Effective Software Design Documents

 A design doc isn’t just a formality.
 It’s how high-performing teams make big technical bets without blowing up scope, trust, or timelines.

 And at companies like Google, it’s standard.
-There’s a reason Staff Engineers spend more time in Docs than in IDEs—design documents are where engineering strategy happens.
+Staff Engineers spend more time in Docs than in IDEs for a reason—design documents are where engineering strategy happens.

 Your goals section should answer: